 On the 21st of February the third year drama class at International English Gymnasium performed You can’t take it with you, a play written by George S. Kaufman and Moss Hart.
 The play was originally set in the 30’s.
 It’s a very entertaining comedy with many odd characters together with a playful plot.
 You can’t take it with you is a play about meetings, we get to know two families who are each others complete opposites.
+The Kirbys are a posh, rich family where both the father and the son work on wall street.
+The Sycamores on the other hand are a crazy mix of people!
+We meet everyone from

 Between the 9th and 14th of July, when most students were enjoying their summer break, Shelby Edlund (SP2D) and Filip Mellin (NS2A), participated in the International Young Pioneer Union Summit in Shenzhen, China.
 IYPUS was founded in 2012 and has, till now, successfully held five conferences.